uschmidt/uschmidt.github.io/_docs/deployment.md

-= ProjectForge development documentation
+---
-Micromata GmbH, Version {version}
+title: Deployment
-:toc:
+subtitle: How to deploy a new release?
-:toclevels: 4
+author: kai

-:last-update-label: Copyright (C) 2021, Last updated
+tags: [deployment]

-## How to deploy a new release?
+---

 1. Modify NEWS.md with updated release informations
 2. Define new release variable: +